 Berriedale is a suburb in the northern suburbs of Hobart, capital of Tasmania, Australia.
 It is in the local government area of City of Glenorchy.
 The suburb is situated between the suburbs of Chigwell and Rosetta.
 There are no educational institutions within Berriedale, however there are primary schools in both neighbouring suburbs and a High school in Rosetta.
 The suburb is split in two (north/south) by the Brooker Highway; it is, therefore, not uncommon to hear the terms East Berriedale and West Berriedale.

-Looking for hikes and trails in Berriedale or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Berriedale?
+Try these trails with a similar difficulty grade.

 Favourite